henophilia/henophilia.org/content/index.md

+**Warning: The following text is highly provisional and should be seen purely as a personal meditation on the purpose and meaning of life, instead of a scientific or even decent text.**

 Humans started rising above other humans when they conquered the lightning.

 The *word* in the lightning of Zeus, of Deus, of all Divinity itself.